Asian markets mixed after Wall Street slides | WTOP

 BEIJING (AP) — Asian stock markets were mixed Monday after Wall Street turned in its biggest weekly decline in more than two months.

-Benchmarks in Shanghai, Tokyo and Sydney retreated.
-Seoul gained and Hong Kong was little-changed.
+Benchmarks in Shanghai, Tokyo and Hong Kong retreated while Seoul and Sydney gained.
+Southeast Asian markets were mixed.

 On Wall Street, the benchmark S&P 500 index lost 0.8% on Friday, breaking a streak of gains.